In this article

 Share this article

-Today, multiple data privacy laws regulate millions of businesses and protect the data of hundreds of millions of individuals.
-This landscape is in constant flux, not only because of updates to existing laws and the creation of new ones, but also because of how businesses approach compliance.
+Today, multiple data privacy laws regulate millions of businesses and protect the data of billions of individuals globally.
+This landscape is in constant flux, driven not only by updates to existing laws and the creation of new ones but also by evolving business practices and technological advancements in how data is collected, stored, and used.

 What is a Cookie Banner?

-A cookie banner is a pop-up that appears when you visit a website for the first time, informing you about the use of cookies, asking for your consent, or both.
+A cookie banner is a pop-up or notification that appears when you visit a website for the first time.
+It typically includes a cookie notice that informs you about the website’s use of cookies, requests your user consent, or both.

-Finally, these banners can include a link to the cookie policy, which provides an in-depth look at all the cookies used on the site, their purpose, and more.
+Finally, these banners often include a link to the cookie policy, which provides detailed information about all cookies used on the site, their purposes, and more.
+Keeping the cookie policy updated and easily accessible is crucial for maintaining transparency and compliance.

 Privacy laws, such as the GDPR and the California Privacy Rights Act (CPRA), require the visitor’s consent and proof of consent each time you process their personal data.
 For cookie usage, this translates into a few steps:

-• Informing visitors you’re using cookies and giving them the option to accept or not.
-Depending on the law, it may even be illegal to load non-essential cookies until the visitor gives consent.
+• Informing visitors about cookie usage and giving them the option to accept or reject non-essential cookies.
+In many jurisdictions, it may be illegal to load non-essential cookies until the visitor gives explicit consent.

 • A cookie policy with details about each type of cookie used.